 Editor’s note: Call businesses before you visit to make sure they’re open.
-Face coverings are now required in all indoor places statewide.
+Statewide face coverings are now required in all indoor public places and outdoors when physical distancing is not possible.
 Stay posted on what Oregon’s phased reopening means for you, and follow these steps for social distancing outdoors.
 Here’s what to know about Oregon’s outdoors right now.

 Oregon is a place of well-known and oversize natural beauty.
 Towering Mt.
 Hood.
 Plunging Multnomah Falls.
 The rugged Oregon Coast.
 The deep, deep blue of Crater Lake.